Pakistani court suspends corruption convictions of Imran Khan and his wife - ExBulletin

 Khan was propelled to power with the backing of the top brass in 2018, but was forced from office by a vote of no confidence four years later after a dramatic row.

-As opposition leader, he led a campaign of defiance against the military, making inflammatory claims that it had conspired with the United States to oust him and had plotted an attempt to assassination which had injured him.
+As opposition leader, he led a campaign of defiance against the military, making inflammatory claims that it had conspired with the United States to oust him and had plotted an assassination attempt. who hurt him.

-Last week, six senior judges at the Islamabad High Court accused spy agencies, the most powerful of which are run by the military, of coercing them into carrying out cases, including the one relating to Khan.
+Last week, six senior judges at the Islamabad High Court accused spy agencies – the most powerful of which is run by the military – of coercing them in cases, including the one relating to Khan.

 The government has pledged to investigate complaints by magistrates who say they were intimidated and monitored by intelligence agents.